X-Cart:EU Cookie Law

 To help X-Cart 4 Classic stores comply with the requirements of the new regulation easier, we’ve created a new module - GDPR-friendly.
 The new GDPR-friendly module is aimed to replace the EU cookie law module which used to be available as part of the core functionality in older X-Cart versions.
-The GDPR-friendly module includes all the features of the EU cookie law module and provides more GDPR-specific features on top of that.
+The GDPR-friendly addon includes all the features of the EU cookie law module and provides more GPDR-specific features on top of that.

 More information on GDPR is available in our blog article GDPR Is Almost Here, Impacting Online Stores in EU and Outside.
 X-Cart Is Ready.

 X-Cart's EU Cookie Law module is a solution for X-Cart shop owners in the European Union looking to comply with the law requiring user consent when using cookies.

 EU Cookie Law is available as a built-in module in all X-Cart editions starting with version 4.5.1.
 Implementation of the EU Cookie Law module functionality in earlier X-Cart versions is possible upon request.

 By May 25, 2011, the Directive was to be transposed into the national laws of the EU's 27 member states.
 Although this deadline was missed by many states, the majority managed to comply with the EU cookie law by June 2012.

 Controversial as it may be, the EU cookie law is here to stay, so we came up with a solution that can help you to comply with its requirements.

 Here is an overview of the EU Cookie Law module features.